 According to Brave’s Research their browser is a lot faster than Chrome.

 seems a bit exaggerated, right?
+At least to me.

 Here’s a video from Brave, that compares Google Chrome, Mozilla Firefox and Brave’s speed.